 Immunotherapy.
 This has revolutionized the field of pediatric oncology.
 Immunotherapy includes different treatment approaches that “educate” a patient’s own immune system to recognize and kill leukemia cells

-Fortunately, the success rate for leukemia treatment is high: There is about an 85 percent chance a child will go into remission, Dr. Buhtoiarov says.
+Fortunately, the success rate for leukemia treatment is high: There is about an 85% chance a child will go into remission, Dr. Buhtoiarov says.
 Children are “cured” if they are cancer-free for four years after treatment, he says.